ietf-wg-cellar/ebml-specification/specification.markdown

 Five octet Element IDs (values from 0x10000001 upwards) are reserved for Experimental use: they may be used by anyone at any time, but there is no coordination.

-## CELLAR EBML DocType Registry

-This document also creates a new IANA Registry called "CELLAR EBML DocType Registry".

-DocType values are described in [this section](#doctype).
-DocTypes are strings, defined in [the `String Element` section](#string-element), which label the official name of the `EBML Document Type`.